 Surgery is the oldest and still most widely used treatment for cancer patients with solid tumors.
 Removing the primary tumor sometimes makes even widespread cancer treatable by chemotherapy.
-Still, surgery plays it most important role in the early stages of the disease, when a great percentage of patients can be successfully treated.
+Still, surgery plays its most significant role in the initial stages of the disease, when a great percentage of patients can successfully be treated.
 Unfortunately, not all tumors are operable, depending on their size and site.